ltetzlaff/presentation-implementation/README.md

 ## Architecture

-To facilitate using the Presentation API in terms of hosting a presentation, connecting to a presentation and using the established connection the interface to the user or rather the application developer is kept simple and straight-forward as to be seen in [Usage Example][#usage-example].
+To facilitate using the Presentation API in terms of hosting a presentation, connecting to a presentation and using the established connection the interface to the user or rather the application developer is kept simple and straight-forward as to be seen in the [Demo][#demo].
 Generally speaking there are three distinct entities involved in the aforementioned processes, the first being the Receiving User Agent.
 In case of a browser vendor's implementation of the API this is most likely to be integrated into the browser natively or as a plugin, whereas in this implementation it's a polyfill housed in a loaded html-document, hereafter referred to as the *Receiver*.

 The counterpart is the Controlling Browser Agent which acts upon input from the controlling browsing context.
 Due to the closely coupled relation in the internal procedures of the specification those two entities have been combined into the *Controller* which can be any regular web page enriched by the same aforementioned PresentationAPI-polyfill and scripts containing the desired controller logic of the application developer.

-As soon as the Controller knows about the possibility to present on a remote display (~~ Presentation Availability) it may start a Presentation Connection and instruct the Receiver to create a receiving browsing context, here referred to as the *Presentation*, which is the final third component.
-This is another document written by the application developer that needn't be much different from the "regular" controlling page since it can identify if it is loaded as a Presentation and act accordingly.
+As soon as the Controller knows about the possibility to present on a remote display (Presentation Availability) it may start a Presentation Connection and instruct the Receiver to create a receiving browsing context, here referred to as the *Presentation*, which is the final third component.
+This is another document written by the application developer that needn't be much different from the regular controlling page since it can identify if it is loaded as a Presentation and act accordingly.

 Since the specification relies heavily on individual vendor-specific mechanisms this implementation also provides a configuration interface for the User Agent level that requires a set of handlers[Configuration][#configuration].
 To prove this concept two distinct approaches were realized, as seen in [Demo][#demo], one relying purely on ajax and long-polling thus offering maximum compatibility and the second one on WebSockets for a more standard bidirectional low-latency communication, abstracted by third-party library SocketIO which by default also includes a long-polling fallback.

 As of this implementation the required logic was split up in separate files that need to be included as seen below.

 ### Scripts

+In the following table `C` denotes the Controller, `R` the Receiver and `RC` the Receiving Context.

 | Script                    | Controller | Receiver  | Receiving Context | Description                       |
 | ---                       |     ---    |    ---    |        ---        |    ---                            |